dansmyers/VibeCodingWorkshop/README.md

-# VibeCodingWorkshop
+# Coding with AI for Complete Beginners

-Coding with AI for Non-Programmers
+This repository contains activities, notes, and resources for my workshop on coding with AI for those without previous coding experience.